ThePorgs/Exegol-docs/source/the-exegol-project/python-wrapper.rst

 * share a unique ip address on the target network
 * share a MAC address on the target network (to be considered as a single physical machine)

-This mode can be disabled with the :ref:`start action options <start_options>` to create a dedicated and isolated network instead.
+This mode can be disabled with the option ``--disable-shared-network`` of the :ref:`start action <start_options>` to create a dedicated and isolated network instead.

 .. tip::
-    When host network sharing is disabled, ports can be  to expose services on the host machine's networks
+    When host network sharing is disabled, ports can be  to expose services on the host machine's networks.

 .. warning::
     This mode is only available on **Linux** installations!
     Windows and MacOS installations are subject to the constraints and limitations of `Docker Desktop <https://docs.docker.com/network/network-tutorial-host/#prerequisites>`__ .

-    You can still use the port :ref:`publishing feature <feature_port_sharing>` instead
+    You can still use the port :ref:`publishing feature <feature_port_sharing>` instead.

 .. _feature_shared_tz: